BUGSENG/eclair_demo/README.md

 [Browse all ECLAIR analyses](https://eclairit.com:3787/fs/home/eclair-github/public/BUGSENG/eclair_demo.ecdf/)

-Small demonstration of the integration of ECLAIR with GitHub.
+Small demonstration of the integration of ECLAIR with GitHub